What is environmental monitoring in pharmaceutical industry

 How to monitor operational personnel?

-You can use RODAC (contact) plates during Personnel testing, usually on their gloves and different places on the gown.
+You can use RODAC (contact) plates during personnel testing, usually on their gloves and in different places on their gowns.

-All of the factors mentioned above need to be aligned and integrated to produce a clean environment for the processing of sterile drug products.
+All of the factors mentioned above need to be aligned and integrated to produce a clean environment for processing sterile drug products.

-If any one of them is not within limits or not working properly, it can affect the whole processing environment and jeopardize the sterility, integrity, potency and quality of the final drug product.
+Each factor plays a vital role, and if any one of them is not within limits or is not working properly, it can have a significant impact on the entire processing environment, potentially jeopardizing the sterility, integrity, potency, and quality of the final drug product.

 The goal of the environmental monitoring program is to control contamination through the rigorous monitoring of all of these factors and prevent loss of control through early detection.